falood/exsync/README.md

 ExSync.start()
 ```

-4. (Alternative) Always start ExSync when available, add the following to an application's `start/2`:
+4. (Alternative) To always start ExSync when available, add the following to an application's `start/2`:

 ```elixir
 defmodule MyApp do